English

 Tip

 Click AtomS3R-M12 to view the complete example configuration.
-The first build may take a while, depending on the performance of the Home Assistant host and network quality.
+The first build may take some time, depending on the performance of the Home Assistant host and network quality.

 On This Page